Press Kit

 Weapons demos Showing the evolution of weapons and fighting techniques used in the highlands of Scotland from Bannockburn through Culloden.

-Choreographed fights Entertaining fight sequences showcasing different weapon combinations, including iconic Scottish weapons and armor such as the Lochaber axe, claymore, dirk & targe, and basket hilt claymores.
+Choreographed fights Entertaining fight sequences highlighting different weapon combinations, including iconic Scottish weapons and armor such as the Lochaber axe, claymore, dirk & targe, and basket hilt claymores.

 Weapons training Instructor led training in weapons use and fighting technique.